fahrangis/wound_management/README.md

 Dataset

     The dataset used for training this model consists of labeled images and masks, with two classes.

     Wound Class: labelled as wound, green in masks.

     Reference Class: labelled as reference, blue in masks.

+    the mask are multi-class

 Retraining the Model

-    In order to retrain the model, you can use pre-trained weights from wound_management_yolov11n-seg.pt, wound_management_yolov11x-seg.pt or wound_management_deeplabv3.pth
+    In order to retrain the model, you can use pre-trained weights

     The first training (wound_model), was done only on wound class and there was no reference class.
 With 3017 train, 752 val et 433 test images.
     The second training (wound_management), was done on top of the first training with both wound and reference classes in training set. with 1000 train, 200 val et 100 test images.